Tuesday, August 15

 -

-- Establishment of risk-based policies, procedures and processes in relation to a credit union’s BSA/AML risk profile
+- Establishment of risk-based policies, procedures and processes concerning your credit union’s BSA/AML risk profile

-- Understanding the nature and purpose of the member relationship in order to develop a risk profile
+- Understanding the nature and purpose of the member relationship to develop a risk profile

 - Obtaining member information to substantiate the nature and purpose of the account